 The CIP team is comprised of audiologists, speech and language therapists, psychologists, teachers of the deaf, a hearing therapist and the administrative team.

 Co-ordinated by a consultant audiological physician, the CIP is one of the largest paediatric cochlear implant teams in the UK and is based in a world-renowned centre for the care of children.
 The CIP has carried out more than 500 cochlear implants and currently carries out more than 70 cochlear implants every year.
+Since 2018 more than 1,140 cochlear implants have been undertaken.

 From the outset, the team has developed a holistic, child centred approach.
 This has enabled us to implant profoundly deaf children, for who conventional hearing aids don’t work, some of whom have more complex medical histories.
 In particular, a dedicated programme has been developed to meet the needs of deaf-blind children.